 Tax season often provides the perfect cover for fraudsters.
 From filing to refunds, Americans are hardwired to expect communication from the Internal Revenue Service, and for some, it can be difficult to decipher legitimate notifications from rogue communications designed to steal your personal information and money.

-American taxpayers saw a 60 percent spike in email phishing scams last year, according to the IRS.
+American taxpayers saw a 60 percent spike in email phishing scams in 2017, according to the IRS.
 And the scams peak around tax season - IBM security experts noted a 6,000 percent increase in tax-themed email scams between Dec.
 2016 and Feb.
 2017.

 But emails are only one method used by scam artists.
 The IRS issues an annual "dirty dozen" list that outlines the year's most common trends in tax fraud, with the 2019 list including phishing, identity theft, fake charities, and more.